19hours/sg-statutes/Acts/Income Tax Act.md

 (a) any part of the employer’s contributions, in respect of ordinary or additional wages paid to the employee in that year, which is not obligatory under that Act; or

-(b) the employer’s contributions in respect of that part of the additional wages which exceeds $25,000 paid to the employee in that year,
+(b) the employer’s contributions in respect of that part of the additional wages which exceeds the specified amount paid to the employee in that year,

 shall be deemed to be income accruing to the employee for the year in which the wages are paid.